-Should you have booked your transfer (get the best prices on your private transfer to Punta Cana airport here* or book a space on a shared shuttle* if you want to cut costs), you will be met by your representative.
-Amid the headlines about tourist deaths, Delta Airlines announced that it would allow passengers with tickets to Punta Cana, where at least three U.S. It's also no problem to get a PCR test in Punta Cana if you want to get checked for Covid-19.
-The biggest change when booking a flight to Punta Cana (and all other destinations in the Dominican Republic and around the world) compared to pre-Coronavirus times is positive.
-If you are interested in the full protocol for Covid-19 guidelines in Punta Cana and beyond, you can download it here*.
+There is even free Covid-19 insurance in Punta Cana, issued by the Dominican government, and some resorts offer free PCR tests.
+When you arrive at Punta Cana airport, you will be met by your transfer representative.
+Delta Airlines announced that it would allow passengers with tickets to Punta Cana, where at least three U.S. citizens have died from mysterious causes, to change their flights without penalty.
+It's also no problem to get a PCR test in Punta Cana if you want to get checked for Covid-19.
+The biggest change when booking a flight to Punta Cana (and all other destinations in the Dominican Republic and around the world) compared to pre-Coronavirus times is that airlines are offering more flexible booking conditions.

 If you book your flight directly on the airline's website, you can usually change or cancel your flight without penalty.
 If being quarantined by receiving a positive test result is a scenario you would like to avoid at all costs during your holiday in Punta Cana, it might be better not to travel to the Dominican Republic.
 However, if you do decide to go ahead with your trip, it's important to follow the Covid-19 guidelines in Punta Cana.
 Hand sanitizer will be available throughout the resort and excursions are on the move again, although some tour operators have halted their operations for a while due to low bookings.
 If you're staying at an all-inclusive resort in Punta Cana, you should check with your travel agent or concierge to see if the hotel offers free Covid testing during your stay.
 In case you don't get tested before your flight, simply forget about it or if your test result arrives too late, there are also testing facilities at Punta Cana airport and Santo Domingo airport.
 Here on the Punta Cana travel blog, you will find many ideas on how to explore the authentic Dominican Republic while staying safe.